Island in the Sun (Weezer song): Reception

-Melissa Bobbitt at About.com ranked "Island in the Sun" as the 12th best Weezer song, saying it "exemplified a relaxed Southern California spirit".
+Melissa Bobbitt of About.com ranked "Island in the Sun" as the 12th best Weezer song, saying it "exemplified a relaxed Southern California spirit".
 It was named as one of the 12 best post-Pinkerton Weezer songs by The A.V.
 Club, where they refer to it as "...a reminder that Cuomo really does deserve Brian Wilson comparisons for reasons beyond being a hermetic weirdo with a solid grasp of pop songcraft".
-Emily Tartanella of Magnet considers it the most overrated Weezer song, stating it should be "retired" from commercials and radio stations.
-Tartanella describes it as "so laid back it's practically catatonic".
+On the other hand, Emily Tartanella of Magnet considered it to be the most overrated Weezer song, stating it should be "retired" from commercials and radio stations.
+Tartanella described it as "so laid back it's practically catatonic".

 Music videos

 There are two different videos for "Island in the Sun".

 Version 1: Mexican wedding

 This video was directed by Marcos Siega.
-It shows Weezer playing the song at a Mexican couple's wedding reception and features all four band members.
+It shows Weezer playing the song at a Mexican couple's wedding reception, and features all four band members.
 The groom in the video is played by actor/singer Tony Garcia.